DHTMLX/gantt-docs/data/desktop/working_calendars.md

 Creating Working Calendar
 --------------------

 There are two ways to initialize a working calendar.

-The first one is to use the api/gantt_createcalendar.md method.
+###Using the api/gantt_createcalendar.md method

 This method presupposes two possible options: